 Using HTTPS endpoints ensures that data that travels between you and Amazon S3 is always encrypted.

-To be precise, you are free to use endpoint of your choice but for end to end security it’s always recommended to use HTTPS to ensure data encryption in flight.
-Using HTTPS will ensure that, data trasfer betweek your client and S3 is encrypted.
+To be precise, you are free to use the endpoint of your choice but for end-to-end security, it’s always recommended to use HTTPS to ensure data encryption in flight.
+Using HTTPS will ensure that, data transfer between your client and S3 is encrypted.

 Encryption at Rest

-- In Server Side Encryption, when you upload an object, S3 encrypts it before storing into the disk and decrypts it before you access/download your data.
+- In Server Side Encryption, when you upload an object, S3 encrypts it before storing on the disk and decrypts it before you access/download your data.

-- In Client Side Encryption, you need to encrypt your data before sending it to AWS S3 and you are responsible for decrypting it after to retrieve it from S3.
+- In Client Side Encryption, you need to encrypt your data before sending it to AWS S3 and you are responsible for decrypting it after retrieving it from S3.

-Don’t worry, we will know them in details in upcoming sections.
+Don’t worry, we will know them in detail in upcoming sections.